ederoyd46/OSMImport/README.md

 0.5.0.0 - Reimplemented using alternative procol buffer library due to slow parsing of some records and problems with the sint datatype.

+0.6.0.0 - Added Ways and Relation initial implementation for MongoDB Only.
+Improved build process.

 Installation Instructions
 -------------------------

 Yes this has been written on a MAC!
 Although most scripts will just work with Linux, the services aren't yet generated for Linux and I've not added any prerequisits for Linux.

-[OSX Users]

-1. If you have homebrew (http://brew.sh/) installed then run the prerequisits.sh to install required libraries.

-[DEVELOPER]

-1. Run "build-platform.sh" to install the platform (sandbox).
-For OSX users this also generates the launchd services in /tmp, on a reboot run "build-platform.sh" again to regenerate the launchd services (it won't reinstall mongo or ghc).
-2. Run "make" to build the project.
-(You can also run "make sandbox-init" first if you use the yet unrelease Cabal 1.17).
+1. Run build-platform.sh to install the required cabal libraries and build the project
-3. Optionally you might want to run ". environment.sh" to add OSMImport to your path (only relevant if you're using cabal sandbox).
+2. Optionally you might want to run ". environment.sh" to add OSMImport to your path (only relevant if you're using cabal sandbox).

-[USER]

-2. If you already have mongodb installed and just want to build and run OSMImport, then run "cabal install" and off you go.

 Usage
 -----